 In short, the government leadership wanted to have some say in the airline’s long term plans, but also wanted leave its day to day management to industry professionals.

-After much deliberation, by early 1999 the national leadership reached consensus on a 4th arrangement: Sell a 75% stake in the airline to private investors while retaining the other 25% stake, with the government reserving the right to resume control if the carrier faltered.
+Following extensive discussion, the national leadership agreed to a fourth plan in early 1999: Sell private investors a 75% share in the airline while the government would keep the remaining 25% stake, with the government retaining the right to retake control if the carrier failed.

 Chairwoman Joséphine Yombi

 Joséphine Yombi began her career in 1968 at age 18 working as a stewardess with Société Air Camerounais, serving aboard its Boeing 707s and 727s.
 By age 25 she became a supervisor of cabin crews, and in 1979 she went along with Mr Malimba when he was promoted to Minister of Transport.
-By 1988 she became Assistant Minister of Transport for Aviation, and in 1990 she was chosen as Minister of Transport at the age of 40.
+By 1988 Ms Yombi had became Assistant Minister of Transport for Aviation, and in 1990 she was selected to become Minister of Transport at the age of 40.

-Ms Yombi left public service in 1995 to take a lucrative position as a top executive for Senegal-based Air Afrique, considered by many to be the most successful airline in all of Africa.
-In 1999, at the personal request of the President of Cameroon, Ms Yombi returned to Camerounais Airlines to become its 5th Chairman, charged with overseeing the company’s move towards privatization.
+Ms Yombi left public service in 1995 to take on a lucrative position as a top executive for Senegal-based Air Afrique, considered by many to be the most successful airline in all of Africa.
+In 1999, at the personal request of the President of Cameroon, Ms Yombi returned to Camerounais Airlines to become its 5th Chairman, to take charge of the company’s move towards privatization.

 Transition To Privatization and Fleet Revitalization

-At her request, Ms Yombi received an ample injection of cash from the central government to begin reorganizing Camerounais Airlines, with an eye towards achieving privatization by 2003.
-After first instituting a series of internal reforms and completing a top to bottom reorganization scheme, in 2002 she set about reinvigorating the fleet.
+Ms Yombi requested and received an ample injection of cash from the central government to begin reorganizing Camerounais Airlines, with an eye towards achieving privatization by 2003.
+After first carrying out a top-to-bottom restructuring plan and implementing a series of internal reforms, she started working on revitalizing the fleet.

 2005-2020: Post-Privatization Expansion

-Once Camerounais Airlines finally became a joint public-private company in early 2005, Ms Yombi embarked on a series of new efforts to refresh the airline’s fleet and expand the reach of its route network.
+Once Camerounais Airlines finally became a joint public-private company in early 2005, Ms Yombi embarked on further efforts to refresh the airline’s fleet and expand its route network.

-First, she sought approval from the new Board of Directors to sell off the airline’s Boeing 747-400 and replace it with four new, leased Boeing 767-300ERs.
+First, she sought and received approval from the new Board of Directors to sell off the airline’s Boeing 747-200 and replace it with four new, leased Boeing 767-300ERs.
+There was some pushback from a few board members, who perceived this move as reducing the prestige of the company and/or the nation.
+But after having some extended discussions with the President of Cameroon, Ms Yombi managed to obtain the necessary approvals.

-The 4th and final 767 arrived in early 2007 and was assigned to serve a new route from Douala-DLA to Toronto-YYZ.
-The carrier also leased an almost new Boeing 757 to open new service to Brussels-BRU from DLA.
+The 4th and final 767 arrived in early 2007 and was assigned to serve a new route from Douala-DLA «» Toronto-YYZ.
+The carrier also leased an almost new Boeing 757 to open a new DLA «» Brussels-BRU route.

-Next, in 2008 the airline introduced the Bombardier DHC-8-Q400, which were used variously in passenger or cargo operations on certain higher demand domestic and regional routes.
+In 2008 the airline introduced its new Bombardier DHC-8-Q400 aircraft, which were put to use in both passenger and cargo operations on certain higher demand domestic and regional routes.

 In 2010 the central government purchased a new Boeing 767-300ER and refurbished one of Camerounais Airlines’ Boeing 757-200, both to serve as official aircraft for the President of Cameroon and his cabinet ministers.
-These aircraft were flown by Cameroon Air Force pilots, while Camerounais Airlines maintained them and provided the requisite cabin crew hospitality services.
+These aircraft were manned by Cameroon Air Force pilots while Camerounais Airlines maintained them and provided the requisite cabin crew and necessary hospitality services.

-At the end of 2015, Ms Yombi retired as the Chairman of Camerounais Airlines, receiving a resounding sendoff by her employees.
-She spends much of her time at her beachfront home in Kribi, Cameroon, but continues to serve occasionally as a consultant to the President of Cameroon on commercial aviation matters.
+At the end of 2015, Ms Yombi retired as the Chairman of Camerounais Airlines after 16 years of service, receiving a resounding sendoff by her employees.
+Ms Yombi spends much of her time at her beachfront home in Kribi, Cameroon, but also serves occasionally as a consultant to the President of Cameroon and/or Camerounais Airlines regarding commercial aviation matters.

 Charles Zambo Era